angusleigh/arXiv_scraper/README.md

 I changed it to query the server to retrive all abstracts from articles of a given category.
-This does not retrieve the pdf's of the articles (arXiv does not like that http://arxiv.org/help/robots).
+This does not retrieve the pdf's of the articles (arXiv does not like that, see: http://arxiv.org/help/robots).

 I used it to create the dataset for our machine learning class's Kaggle competition: http://inclass.kaggle.com/c/abstract-classification